panmari/panmari.github.io/_posts/2020-06-30-flutter-color-deficiencies-html.md

 > Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 The framework isn't quite there yet.
-Currently, only Android and iOS are officialy supported.
+Currently, only Android and iOS are officially supported.

 ## The theory behind simulating color deficiencies